devhliu/GPUMCRPTDosimetry/docs/tmp/milestone_4.md

 NIfTI conventions (expected)
 - CT: HU values (float32) in the CT volume.
-- Activity: "Bq/s per voxel" (float32).
+- Activity: "Bq*s per voxel" (Time-Integrated Activity, float32).
 The pipeline samples histories proportional to this voxel value.
 Notes
 - This milestone is primarily about data/modeling and I/O/validation glue.
 It should not regress performance-critical kernels.